 How To Add Plugins To Ableton 11: Step-By-Step Guide For Beginners

-Ableton Live 11 is a powerful music production software that can help you create professional-quality tracks.
 One of the key features of Ableton Live 11 is its ability to add plugins to your projects in order to take advantage of free and paid synths, effects, and instruments.
-In this step-by-step guide, we will walk you through everything you need to know about how to add plugins to Ableton 11.

 Setting Up Your VST Plugin Folder in Ableton Live 11 Preferences

+Now, let's get into how to add VST to Ableton.
 The first thing you need to do before adding any plugins is set up your VST plugin folder selection in the Ableton Live preferences.
 This process varies depending on whether you're using Windows or Mac.

 Windows Users: